createlabz/createlabz-public/arduino-upgradedStarterKit/WaterSensor/README.md

 # Water Level Sensor with LED Indicator and Relay Control
-> An Arduino project automating an air pump with the use of relay as output and water level sensor as input.
+> An Arduino project using LEDs as water level indicators, a relay to automate an air pump, and water level sensor as input.

 ## Table of contents
 * [General information](#general-information)